seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 To large confessors, and have hotly ask'd them
 If they had mothers; I had one, a woman,
 And women 'twere they wrong'd.
 I knew a man
-Of eighty winters--this I told them--who
+Of eighty winters - this I told them - who
 A lass of fourteen brided.
 'Twas thy power
 To put life into dust: the aged cramp
 Had screw'd his square foot round,